American frontier: Asians

 The first Japanese arrived in the U.S. in 1869, with the arrival of 22 people from samurai families, settling in Placer County, California, to establish the Wakamatsu Tea and Silk Farm Colony.
 Japanese were recruited to work on plantations in Hawaii, beginning in 1885.
-By the late 19th Century, more Japanese emigrated to Hawaii and the American mainland.
-The Issei, or first-generation Japanese immigrants, were not allowed to become U.S. citizens because they were not "a free white person", per the United States Naturalization Law of 1790.
+By the late 19th century, more Japanese emigrated to Hawaii and the American mainland.
+The Issei, or first-generation Japanese immigrants, were not allowed to become U.S. citizens because they were not "free white person[s]", per the United States Naturalization Law of 1790.
 This did not change until the passage of the Immigration and Nationality Act of 1952, known as the McCarran-Walter Act, which allowed Japanese immigrants to become naturalized U.S. citizens.

-By 1920, Japanese American farmers produced US$67 million worth of crops, more than ten percent of California's total crop value.
+By 1920, Japanese-American farmers produced US$67 million worth of crops, more than ten percent of California's total crop value.
 There were 111,000 Japanese Americans in the U.S., of which 82,000 were immigrants and 29,000 were U.S. born.
 Congress passed the Immigration Act of 1924 effectively ending all Japanese immigration to the U.S. The U.S.-born children of the Issei were citizens, in accordance to the 14th Amendment to the United States Constitution.